-Action plan # Category Description Priority Allocated to Completed by Current status 4910F0015 N. S. Communal corridor Observation Compartmentation was not maintained in hidden spaces and holes were identified.
-Risk score: 9 Medium Recommendation Investigate whether the compartmentation within all the areas of the building is correctly specified and, in conjunction with the installed fire protection, will maintain building compartmentation, structural stability and provide a safe means of escape.
-4910F0016 1 Observation This appears to be non-standard fire door.
-Recommendation Advise check to ensure fire door is to standard.
-Risk score: 16 4910F0017 1 Bin chute room Observation It appeared that efforts had been made to fire stop wall or ceiling penetrations, however these works have not been completed correctly.
-Recommendation It is recommended that all penetrations in compartment walls are checked to ensure they are adequately fire stopped.
-All services penetrating fire resisting walls and ceilings should be fire stopped to the standard of the structure they penetrate.
+Action plan # Category Description Priority Allocated to Completed by Current status was found to be unlocked at the time of assessment.
+Recommendation All fire doors that should be kept locked should be regularly checked to ensure they remain locked and can only be accessed by authorised people.
+Medium 4906F0017 35 Compartmentation was not maintained in hidden spaces and holes were identified.
+Recommendation Investigate whether the compartmentation within all the areas of the building is correctly specified and, in conjunction with the installed fire protection, will maintain building compartmentation, structural stability and provide a safe means of escape.
+Risk score: 9 Medium 4906F0018 当式 Bin chute room Observation Bin chute room with manual damper.
+Recommendation Advise fire damper with fusible link and greater security and ventilation if chutes are to be retained.
 Risk score: 9 Medium